Yummy Mashed Butternut Squash

-This vibrant orange vegetable is delish and super nutritious.
-Butternut squash is packed with fiber, vitamins A and C. This skinny recipe has only 139 calories, 3 grams of fat and 4 Weight Watchers POINTS PLUS per serving.
-The full fat recipe has 297 calories but contains a ton more fat, 17 grams.
-I brought the fat grams way down by using reduced-fat milk and a reduced- fat butter.
+This vibrant orange vegetable is yummy and super nutritious.
+Butternut squash is packed with fiber, vitamins A and C. I brought the fat grams way down by using reduced-fat milk and reduced-fat butter.
+Each serving has only 139 calories and 3 grams of fat.

 Ingredients